 You will receive a confirmation email straight away, sent to the address provided when you sign up.
 This will give you full guidance on what to do next, including a link to an online resources library for you to download the materials you would like to access immediately.
 We recommend that when you receive your pack of Charter resources in the post, you turn first to the Charter brochure which provides a good introduction to the materials and how to make maximum use of them.

-What does our school need to collect or report back to the ASA about our swimming progress?
+What does our school need to collect or report back to you about our swimming progress?

 We have no specific requirements for Charter schools to send us any reports, but we would ask that you take part in the annual School Swimming Census which will provide us with information on your swimming attainment figures.
 We would love to hear feedback from schools on their use of the Charter, what works, what doesn’t and any suggestions for improvements.
 These can be emailed to us at email@example.com.
 Positive examples of improvements and successes are particularly welcomed for us to use in marketing and press materials.